0chain/0chain/README.md

 1. Starting the nodes.
 On each of the miner terminals use the commands (note the `..` at the beginning.
 This is because, these commands are run from within the `docker.local/<miner/sharder|i>` directories and the `bin` is one level above relative to these directories)

+Start sharder first because miners need the genesis magic block.
 On the sharder terminal, use

 ```
 $ ../bin/start.b0sharder.sh